Top 30 Things to do – Sydney Parks & Wildlife

 Behind the Aquarium you’ll find some wild, wildlife:

 There used to be a jocular myth about being able to see kangaroos hopping down George Street, Sydney’s main high street.
-The opening of one of Australia’s newest zoo, Wild Life Sydney, has come close into turning this poor old joke into a reality.
+Wild Life Sydney has come close into turning this myth into reality.

 Visit Wattamolla for a beautiful lagoon, cliffs and beach.
 There are walks a plenty.
 Garie Beach to Bundeena is one of the best.
 There is a small entrance fee to get into the Royal National Park but well worth it.
 The Royal National Park is a beautiful slice of Australia.